mcbonamy/SEM_popsim/README.md

 Code available:
 - `SEM-Sim.single - Windows.R` for simulation a single replicate with a known simulation seed using windows store values for single individuals

-## User customization - Single replicate
+## User customization - Single replicate - SEM-Sim.single - Windows.R

 **If you are running on Linux system make the following changes** In section `RUN RENUMF90 AND BLUPF90` in